AxisCommunications/docker-acap/README.md

 ### Host

-TThe host machine is required to have [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/) installed.
+The host machine is required to have [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/) installed.
 To build Docker ACAP locally it is required to also have [Buildx](https://docs.docker.com/build/install-buildx/) installed.